djessich/cookbook-pyload/README.md

 * `reconnect_method` - Specifies the reconnect method if reconnect is enabled.
 Applies only to config version 1.
 * `reconnect_script` - Specifies the reconnect script if reconnect is enabled.
 Applies only to config version 2.
 * `reconnect_start_time` - Specifies the reconnect start time if reconnect is enabled.
 By default, this is set to `0:00`.
 * `remote` - Specifies if remote interface should be enabled.
-Applies only to config version 1.
 By default, this is set to `false`.
 * `remote_listen_address` - Specifies the listen address for the remote interface if remote is enabled.
-Applies only to config version 1.
 By default, this is set to `0.0.0.0`.
 * `remote_no_local_auth` - Specifies if local connections require authentication if remote is enabled.
-Applies only to config version 1.
 By default, this is set to `true`.
 * `remote_port` - Specifies the port the remote interface should listen on if remote is enabled.
-Applies only to config version 1.
 By default, this is set to `7227`.
 * `renice` - Specifies the CPU priority.
-Applies only to config version 1.
 By default, this is set to `0`.
 * `server_type` - Specifies the server type of the web interface.
 Must be one of `builtin`, `threaded`, `fastcgi` or `lightweight`.
-Applies only to config version 1.
 By default, this is set to `builtin`.
 * `skip_existing` - Specifies if files previously downloaded should be skipped.
 By default, this is set to `false`.
 * `ssl` - Specifies if web interface should be served via SSL/TLS.
 By default, this is set to `false`.
 * `ssl_cert` - Specifies the SSL/TLS certificate.
 * `ssl_chain` - Specifies the SSL/TLS certificate chain.
 * `ssl_key` - Specifies the SSL/TLS  certificate key.
 * `start_time` - Specifies the time downloads should be started automatically.
 By default, this is set to `0:00`.
 * `syslog` - Specifies if logging to syslog should be enabled.
-Applies only to config version 2.
 By default, this is set to `false`.
 * `syslog_dir` - Specifies the syslog folder to log to if syslog is enabled.
 Applies only to config version 2.
 * `syslog_host` - Specifies the syslog host address if syslog is enabled.
-Applies only to config version 2.
 By default, this is set to `localhost`.
 * `syslog_location` - Specifies the syslog location if syslog is enabled. ust be one of `local` or `remote`.
-Applies only to config version 2.
 By default, this is set to `locale`.
 * `syslog_port` - Specifies the syslog host port if syslog is enabled.
-Applies only to config version 2.
 By default, this is set to `514`.
 * `theme` - Specifies the theme of the web interface.
 Must be one of `classic`, `pyplex` or `modern` for version 1 and `Default` or `PyPlex` for version 2.
 By default, this is set to `classic` for config version 1 and `Default` for config version 2.
 * `web` - Specifies if web interface should be enabled.
 By default, this is set to `true`.